ergul13/ergul13/README.md

 Here are some ideas to get you started:

 -  I’m currently working on ML&DL
--  I’m currently learning Syber-Security
+-  I’m interested in Syber-Security
 -  I’m looking to collaborate on open-Source projects
 -  Ask me about anything
 -  How to reach me: akgulergul4@gmail.com